Directors Retirement: PRSAs v Executive Pensions

 From Age 60 if continuing to Work.

-From Age 50 if left service
+From Age 50 if left the employment connected to the pension

 From Age 60 if continuing to Work.